Jump to page content

 Responsible for:

-American-based firm Blaw-Knox appear to be the most prolific organisation when it comes to tower design.
-Blaw-Knox designed two of the most common tower types in Britain: the 132 kV PL16 type and the first major Supergrid type of L2.
-(It seems the earlier Supergrid type of L66 was also their design.)
-When the Supergrid was extended to quad-conductor lines, Blaw-Knox provided one of the four L6 types.
+American-based firm Blaw Knox appear to be the most prolific organisation when it comes to tower design.
+Blaw Knox entered the UK transmission tower market through their acquisition of Milliken Brothers.
+Blaw Knox designed two of the most common tower types in Britain: the 132 kV PL16 type (still under the name of the Milliken Brothers branch) and the first major Supergrid type of L2.
+(The earlier L66 Supergrid type was also their design.)
+When the Supergrid was extended to quad-conductor lines, Blaw Knox provided one of the four L6 types.
 National Grid document TGN(E) 161 “Technical Guidance Notes - Modifications to L66, L2, L3, L3(c), L8 and L8(c) Towers” bears the summary line “A generic design defect exists in the layout of body extensions incorporated into Blaw Knox L66, L2, L3, L3(c), L8 and L8(c) towers.”
-The suggestion is that these are all Blaw-Knox designs, and there seems to be no reason for this not to be the case.
+The suggestion is that these are all Blaw Knox designs, and there seems to be no reason for this not to be the case.

 Responsible for: